viral32111/ServerMonitor/README.md

-# Server Monitor
+# Server Monitoring App

-This is An Android application & server service for monitoring servers in real-time.
+This is an Android application for monitoring servers in real-time.

+## Progress

+There is a [Kanban board](https://github.com/users/viral32111/projects/7/views/1) for tracking progress on individual steps of the project.

+## License

+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license, see the [license file](/LICENSE.md) for more information.